 Shepherding Deer © Parks Canada

-2013 marks the third year of a trial project to determine if trained dogs can help create more natural behaviour in deer.
+2014 marks the fourth year of a project to determine if trained dogs can help create more natural behaviour in deer.

 A dog handler uses shepherding dogs to gently move deer out of the community during fawning season and to rebuild the natural wariness that deer have for people and dogs.

 The objective is to ensure public safety and protect wildlife, while maintaining quality wildlife viewing for visitors.
 So far the technique has proven to be very effective.

 Project Leaders: Parks Canada, Waterton Community Deer Advisory Group and Chris Jobe (dog handler).